JoeyyHuang/IrrepBZ/README.md

 go to the IrrepBZ directory and just type: make

-If the source files in src have been modified, first make clean, then make
+If the source files in src have been modified, first "make clean", then "make"

 # Contributors
 - Jianqi Huang (Institute of Metal Research, Chinese Academy of Sciences, China)